sbraz/pymediainfo/docs/index.rst

   * Without the library, this package **cannot parse media files**, which severely limits its functionality.

-  * Binary wheels containing a bundled library version are provided for Windows and Mac OS X.
+  * Binary wheels containing a bundled library version are provided for Windows, Linux and macOS.

   * Packages are available for `most major Linux distributions <https://repology.org/project/python%3Apymediainfo/versions>`_.
     They depend on the library most of the time and are the preferred way to use pymediainfo